poissonconsulting/dttr2/README.md

 5.  the origin is always assumed to be 1970-01-01 UTC (keep it simple)
 6.  minimize the number of dependencies

-`dttr` has not yet been optimized for speed.

 ## Installation

 To install the latest development version from the Poisson drat